We look at 30 Medellín frequently asked questions (FAQ) asked by expats visiting Medellín, living in the city and asked by Medellin Guru readers.

 I have seen many of the same questions asked repeatedly, again and again and again.
 And unfortunately, on Facebook groups, the answers quickly get buried and few people search for the same question being asked before.

-So, to help expats get answers to Medellín frequently asked questions I have created this list that answers over 25 Medellín frequently asked questions.
+So, to help expats get answers to Medellín frequently asked questions I have created this list that answers 30 Medellín frequently asked questions.

 Note that this Medellín frequently asked questions (FAQ) will be kept up-to-date, as is done with every article on the Medellin Guru site.